oatlog/oatlog/doc/report/main.typ

 #TODO[introduce relevant references]

-#TODO[Matti: §3.1 You talk about “practical performance on practical inputs”: how do you define practicality?]

-#TODO[sections for WCOJ, free join, ]

-#TODO[Alejandro: in general, try to maintain in every subsection of the introduction the structure of introducing a problem -> solving a problem]
+#TODO[Alejandro: in general, try to maintain in every subsection of the introduction the structure
+of introducing a problem -> solving a problem]

 #TODO[Clearly present motivation for this work]